jgraichen/salt-tower/README.md

 ssh_public_key: !read id_rsa.pub
 ```

-This reads a file from the pillar directory in plain text or binary and embeds it into the pillar.
-This eases shipping private files to minions.
+This reads a file from the pillar directory in plain text or binary and embeds it into the pillar to e.g. ease shipping private file blobs to minions.

 Using the `!include` tag files can be pushed through salts rendering pipeline on the server: